hyperwatch/useragent/docs/API.md

 ---

-## Agent, Os and Device instances
+## Agent, Os, and Device instances

-Most of the methods mentioned above return a Agent instance.
+Most of the methods mentioned above return an `Agent` instance.
 The Agent exposes the parsed out information from the user agent strings.
-This allows us to extend the agent with more methods that do not necessarily need to be in the core agent instance, allowing us to expose a plugin interface for third party developers and at the same time create a uniform interface for all versioning.
+This allows us to extend the agent with more methods that do not necessarily need to be in the core agent instance, allowing us to expose a plugin interface for third-party developers and at the same time create a uniform interface for all versioning.

 The Agent has the following property

-- `family` The browser family, or browser name, it defaults to `null`.
+- `family` The browser family, or browser name, defaults to `null`.
-- `major` The major version number of the family, it defaults to `null`.
+- `major` The major version number of the family, defaults to `null`.
-- `minor` The minor version number of the family, it defaults to `null`.
+- `minor` The minor version number of the family, defaults to `null`.
-- `patch` The patch version number of the family, it defaults to `null`.
+- `patch` The patch version number of the family, defaults to `null`.
-- `patch_minor` The patch version number of the family, it defaults to `null`.
+- `patch_minor` The patch version number of the family, defaults to `null`.

 In addition to the properties mentioned above, it also has 2 special properties, which are: